darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/installation.md

 ### Miller requirements for local development

-For local development and going to production you will need two separate auth0 tenants.
+For local development you only need 1 development tenant.

-It's ok to create `dev` for now and create production later on.

 At a minimum create a new tenant called `your-app-dev.auth0.com`.

+You can create the production tenant later on.

 ### Create a new Auth0 management API